jenkinsci/git-forensics-plugin/README.md

 `referenceJob`: The reference job determines the target branch of the project where all changes will be merged into.
 Then other plugins can use the best fitting build of this job as baseline for relative build reports that show the effects of a given change.
 In [multi branch pipelines](https://www.jenkins.io/doc/book/pipeline/multibranch/#creating-a-multibranch-pipeline) this name will be automatically retrieved from the pipeline configuration.
+If your pipeline uses more that one SCM you can select the correct SCM with the `scm` parameter.

 You can see the results of this computation (and the significant processing decisions) on the build details page: